 The body puts the stored triglycerides through a process known as oxidation.
 This takes the triglyceride and converts it to carbon dioxide, water and energy.
 This is a catabolic process, as it involves breaking down the triglyceride in order to obtain energy.

-So if this is the process that we go through to lose fat, where does the majority of it go?
-Interestingly, it’s not excreted how you might think, according to the study, the majority of is lost via carbon dioxide.
+So if this is the process that we go through to lose fat, where does the majority of the fat go?
+Interestingly, it's not excreted how you might think.
+According to the scientific formula, the majority of the weight loss is carbon dioxide.

-If you were to lose 1 metric kilogram of fat, 840 grams would be exhaled as carbon dioxide.
-The other 160 grams would be excreted as water, through elimination channels such as sweat, tears, urine, faeces, breath or other bodily fluids!
+If you were to lose 1 metric kilogram of fat, 840 grams of the weight would be exhaled as carbon dioxide.
+The other 160 grams would be excreted as water, through elimination channels such as sweat, tears, urine, faeces, breath or other bodily fluids.